 If you are facing divorce after 50, talk to an experienced divorce attorney.
 The financial issues can be very complex for adults divorcing later in life.

-Firm partners Kevin Zlock and Brian Coverdale are compassionate divorce lawyers who strive to achieve the best possible results for their clients.
-In addition, Brian Coverdale is a Certified Divorce Financial Analyst (CDFA).
-Mr. Coverdale's practice focuses on strategy and litigation for high net worth individuals going through divorce and property division in Doylestown, New Hope and surrounding regions in Bucks County.
+Firm partner Kevin Zlock is a compassionate divorce lawyer who strives to achieve the best possible results for his clients.
+Mr. Zlock's practice focuses on strategy and litigation for high net worth individuals going through divorce and property division in Doylestown, Newtown, Yardley and surrounding regions in Bucks County.

 2. Join Support Groups